See more details under this awesome infographic we created.

 If you read the side of your cat food bag, you may see rice used as a filler.
 Rice is considered a carbohydrate and will provide your furry pal with some added energy.
 It is also good for cats that have an upset tummy as it is easy to digest.
 However, never give your pets uncooked rice as it has the opposite effect on the stomach (hard to digest) plus, rice is not a complete and balanced diet so use only as a treat or a supplement to its regular meal.

 Although, most cats will turn their noses up at the sweet stuff, yours may actually enjoy the occasional nibble of a strawberry.
 This alone is not a problem; however, too many strawberries can cause diarrhea and vomiting, so go easy on this particular treat.

 Can Cats Eat Popcorn?
 Yes & No

 Popcorn is a food that has a double standard.
 On one side of the kernel cats can eat popcorn if it is all-natural without any added ingredients such as spices, butter or candy coating.
-Avoid prepackaged or even some microwave brands as they add in chemicals that can upset your cat's stomach or lead to other problems.
+Avoid prepackaged or even some microwave brands as they add in chemicals that can upset your cat’s stomach or lead to other problems.
 Experts also recommend not feeding popcorn to young kittens or senior cats as it could pose a choking hazard.
-See also our full article can cats eat popcorn.
+For a more information see our detailed article can cats eat popcorn.